-The proposed Trade Waste and Wastewater Bylaw (Bylaw) was approved for consultation by the Policy and Regulatory Committee (Committee) on 12 September and was consultation occurred between 21 September and 21 November 2022.
-A total of 14 submissions were received, with two submitters speaking at the hearing on 22 February 2023.
+The Policy and Regulatory Committee (Committee) agreed on 12 September 2022 to consult on proposed amendments to the Trade Waste and Wastewater Bylaw between 21 September and 21 November 2022.
+In total, 14 submissions were received, and two submitters spoke at or were represented at Council hearings on 22 February 2023.